 |SP Metadata Template|

-Service provider metadata template.
-You can select Default, or you can select Custom and edit the template if required.
+You can select Default or Custom and edit the template, if required.

 |Bypass for reauth requests||Setting to indicate that SAML must not be used for reauthentication requests in an authentication chain.|